RPGReki/crystaldown/pages/01-life-in-avan-forest/54-who-needs-barrier-crystals.md

 Even if I were to tell them.
 Why would they listen to a random old man like me?”

 “You'd be surprised.
 Anyway, thanks.
 Bye!”
-Matt turns to the party.
+Matt turns to the party,
-“Let's go to the inn and check-in.”
+“let's go to the inn and check-in.”

 We move to the inn.
 I've been wondering: Why hasn't there been any announcements by the temples?
 I hear a ringing sound — it's mail!
 I discreetly open the mail.

 {:.interface}
 > Mail\\
 > Sender: &nbsp;Suscellu\\
 > Subject: Mad Cow Disease
 >
-> Since we're still debating I can't tell you much.
+> Since we're still debating, I can't tell you much.
 > I'll tell you some historic things about it, instead.
 > The outbreak one generation ago was a biomagical weapon accident.
-> Thus it's something resulting from the actions of mortals.
+> Thus, it's something resulting from the actions of mortals.
 > Back then, we didn't intervene.
 >
 > All I can say is: listen to the elderly.